Inter-A: History

+COVID-19 jeopardized much of the traditional layout of the program, with grades being separated from each other to fight the spread of the virus.
+This meant that many of the previously run co-grade projects were unable to happen.
+At the beginning of the 2021/22 school year, a slow transition back to the co-grade structure began.

 Academics

 Inter-A students can be found in the hallways at different times of the day, which suggests that Inter-A has more freedom than its mainstream counterpart.
 It offers all the electives necessary for graduation and a place at any University or College in British Columbia or in Canada.
 The main differences are that Physical Education is demanded of the students until graduation, Fine Arts programs are chosen by the students, and the Inter-A Component.